An integral part of a flight integration is the quote API as this the way we live price and availability information from your server.

 - List of airports/cities and dates for multi-city searches

-The requests to your server can be HTTP GET or POST requests, please include working examples and API documentation to explain the parameters in details.
+The requests to your server can be HTTP GET or POST requests.
+Please include working examples and API documentation to explain the parameters in detail.
 For example for cabin classes, a mapping of the code used in API and the actual class service is required.

 The response from your server should include the following information:

 - Origin (IATA format)